cNikolaou/scaf/docs/src/content/docs/getstarted/introduction.md

 - [Sui CLI](https://docs.sui.io/build/cli-client)

 and provides functionality for interrecting with the Sui blockchain.
-It can be used for developing and deploying Sui smart contracts, and for interracting with the Sui blockchain.
+It can be used for developing and deploying Sui smart contracts, and for interracting with the Sui blockchain by utilising conventient Scaf functions that abstract the biolerplate.

 ## Prerequisites